GAM-team/GAM/docs/Users-Drive-Files-Display.md

 By default, when printing file paths, all paths for a file are displayed on the same row; use `oneitemperrow` to have each file path displayed on a separate row.

+Starting in version 6.80.10, the option `followshortcuts [<Boolean>]` that when true and `<DriveFileEntity` is a shortcut, causes GAM to display path information for the target of the shortcut rather than the shortcut itself.

 ## Select files for Display file counts, list, tree
 Most GAM commands that deal with files require a `<DriveFileEntity>` to be specified; the command